 Enrolling your child in school

-You can find more information about enrolling your child in school in Ireland in our step-by-step guides:
+You can find information about enrolling your child in school in Ireland in our step-by-step guides:

 Education for children with special needs

 If your child has special educational needs, you should talk to the school principal about the type of education that would suit your child's needs.
-You can also contact your local Special Educational Needs Organiser to find out what learning supports or additional resources may be available.
+You can also contact your local Special Educational Needs Organiser to find out what learning supports may be available.

-The Department of Education provides information for parents and guardians on how your child can get additional teaching support in school (pdf).
-The National Council for Special Education (NCSE) has published an information booklet for parents, Children with Special Educational Needs (pdf).
+The Department of Education provides information on how your child can get additional teaching support in school (pdf).
+The National Council for Special Education (NCSE) has published an information booklet for parents of children with Special Educational Needs (pdf).

 Returning to Ireland to study at third level

-The third-level education sector in Ireland consists of universities, institutes of technology, and colleges of education.
-They are collectively known as higher education institutions or HEIs.
-If you are planning to apply to a HEI when you return to Ireland you need to understand the third-level education system and how places in HEIs are allocated.
+If you are planning to apply for a third-level place when you return to Ireland, you need to understand the education system and how places are allocated.

-If you have a qualification from another country and you want to apply for a place in a HEI, you may need to get recognition for your foreign qualification in Ireland.
+If you have a qualification from another country and you want to apply for a place in third-level, you may need to get recognition for your foreign qualification in Ireland.

-To qualify for free fees in Ireland you must meet certain criteria.
-The residence requirement states that you must have been resident in Ireland or another EEA member state or Switzerland for 3 out of 5 years before your course start date.
-Read more about the criteria for free fees in Third-level student fees and charges.
+To qualify for free fees in Ireland you must meet certain criteria, for example, you must have been resident in Ireland or another EEA member state or Switzerland for 3 out of 5 years before your course start date.

-If you do not qualify for free fees you may still be eligible for EU fee rates.
-EU fee rates are set by each individual higher education institution (HEI).
-You should contact the HEI you are interested in to find out about the EU fee rate and whether you qualify.
+If you do not qualify for free fees, you may still be eligible for EU fee rates.
+EU fee rates are set by each third-level institution.
+You should contact the one you are interested in to find out about the EU fee rate and if you qualify.

-Post-Leaving Certificate courses (PLCs) have different rules - see our document on PLCs.
+Post-Leaving Certificate courses (PLCs) have different rules - see our page on PLCs.

 An apprenticeship provides on-the-job training with an employer.
-There are many apprenticeship programmes available across a wide range of industries and sectors.
-For example, apprenticeships are available in software development, accounting technician and catering (commis chef).
+You can do an apprenticeship across a wide range of industries such as:

-You can find information about new apprenticeships on apprenticeship.ie.
+You can find information about apprenticeships on apprenticeship.ie.